 We are in a moment in time where we are being called to act, to talk to our neighbors, to courageously listen, and to open the door to conversation.
 When I take a step back and look at loneliness as a part of our shared human experience–as our bodies’ natural alarm for connection– it looks beautiful.
 Our bodies’ are a complex and magical thing.
 We have evolved to not just want, but to need each other in order to survive, to thrive, to listen to our bodies, to honor our evolution, and connect.

 We humans are pliable.
 We bend, we break, and like our bones, we repair ourselves.
 Lucky for us, we’re wired to do it together.

 Lisa Daron Grossman has been a practicing certified Professional Coach from the Coaches Training Institute and the International Coaches Federation since 2010.
-She is a practitioner of Positive Psychology, holds her MFA in Creative Nonfiction writing, BA in Anthropology, a certificate in Mind-Body Medicine, and is beginning her training in Compassion Cultivation through the Center for Compassion and Altruism at Stanford.
+She is a practitioner of Positive Psychology, holds her MFA in Creative Nonfiction writing, BA in Anthropology, and acertificate in Mind-Body Medicine.
+She recently completed a year long training in Applied Compassion from Stanford University and the Center for Compassion and Altruism Research and Education.

 Prior to working as a coach Lisa worked with storytelling as a documentary filmmaker, a copywriter for the Smithsonian channel, a New York City tour guide, and a professional team builder for over ten years.
-She has been asked to speak at workshops and wellness seminars across the country and was selected to speak at the Kennedy Center for the Performing Arts as well as the John F. Kennedy Service Awards as part of a 2016 storytelling contest.
+She has been asked to speak at workshops and wellness seminars across the country and was selected to speak at the Kennedy Center for the Performing Arts as well as the John F. Kennedy Service Awards.

 Lisa is currently living on the road full-time.